What is the Fair Start for Kids Act?

 Improving Affordability

-Improving affordability means capping copays through Working Connections Child Care (WCCC) so that:
+Improving affordability means capping copays through Working Connections Child Care (WCCC).

-- More pre-k slots and converting slots for Washington ECEAP
+• More PreK slots and converting slots for ECEAP

 Improving Quality

-High-quality child care keeps children safe and healthy and fosters the development of skills they will need in school and later in life.
-DCYF is supporting the workforce who care for and teach young children through:
+High-quality child care keeps children safe and healthy.
+It also nurtures and enhances skills that children need to be successful in school.
+DCYF is supporting workers who care for and teach young children through:

-- Expanded trauma-informed care supports to aid early childhood providers
+• Expanded trauma-informed care supports to help early childhood providers

-- Expanded language access efforts to support Spanish and Somali speaking providers
+• Expanded language access to support Spanish and Somali speaking providers

-- Established a Dual Language Designation for licensed or certified providers accepting state subsidy
+• Dual Language Designation for licensed or certified providers that receive state subsidies

 Supporting Providers

-DCYF is distributing new grants to early learning providers, including:
+DCYF offers grants to early learning providers, including:

-- $5.1 million in Early Childhood Equity Grants to promote inclusive, culturally responsive learning and enhanced language access, with a focus on Black, Indigenous, and People of Color (BIPOC) communities and providers
+• Early Childhood Equity Grants to promote inclusive, culturally responsive learning, and better language access.
+The goal is to make quality child care available to Black, Indigenous, and People of Color (BIPOC) communities and providers.

-- $9.6 million in Complex Needs Funds to further support care for children with developmental delays, disabilities, behavioral needs, or other unique needs
+• Complex Needs Funds to support care for children with developmental delays, disabilities, behavioral needs, or other unique needs.

 "The Fair Start for Kids Act has truly made an amazing difference in my life."